mikeycurtis/task-list-react/README.md

 # Basic Task List Website

-This website uses React's useState and useEffect hooks to create a basic task list!
+This website uses React's useState hook to create a basic task list!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).